 Most leasing companies offer a maintenance package, which covers you for routine servicing, repairs & replacements such as tyres.
 It can be added to your monthly payments, giving you one hassle-free, fixed cost for your car & its maintenance.

-You won't be able to take out a maintenance package with a PCP contract.
+You may not be able to take out a maintenance package with a PCP contract.
 This means you will pay separately for mechanical faults & repairs, plus MOTs & servicing.

 7. VED Tax

-You will receive at least one year's worth of VED tax included in a lease contract.
+You will receive at least one year's worth of VED (or road tax) included in a lease contract.
 Sometimes it's included for the entire length of your deal.

 With PCP, you will need to arrange & pay for road tax yourself.